EECS150/asic_labs_fa21/lab3/spec.md

 ```

 This option sets the target clock speed for our design.
 A more stringent target (a lower clock
-period) will make the tool work harder and use more power consuming gates to meet the clock
+period) will make the tool work harder and use higher-power gates to meet the clock
 period.
 A lower target lets the tool focus on reducing area and/or power.
 In the sim-rtl.yml: